 Providing regulated non-formal primary education and meeting urgent medical needs among refugees and IDPs.
 Read more →

-RPI’s collaborative programming model addresses an underserved population: urban refugees on the front lines and internally displaced persons (IDPs).
+We reach the unreachable: internally displaced persons (IDPs) and frontline urban refugees.
 Over 50% of the world’s refugees do not live in camps, yet humanitarian aid, while slowly adapting, has historically been targeted and tailored to camps.
 According to UNHCR, 80% of refugees have fled to neighboring countries that are vastly under-resourced and deserving of greater international support as recognized by the 2018 Global Compact on Refugees.
 More strikingly, nearly 2/3 of the record 71 million people forcibly displaced are IDPs who do not feature in the Global Compact on Refugees.
 Often trapped in some of the most devastating areas of armed conflict, IDPs are in acute need of support.

-RPI aims for equity, efficiency and sustainability.
-By implementing primarily with and through refugee-led partners, we promote local ownership, reduce costs, and enhance access to hard-to-reach areas.
-Ultimately, we believe in empowering local actors who will stay and persist when international responders move to the next crisis.
+We aim for equity, efficiency and sustainability.
+By implementing primarily with refugee-led partners, we promote local ownership, reduce costs, and enhance access to hard-to-reach areas.
+Ultimately, we believe in empowering local NGOs who will stay and persist when international responders move to the next crisis.
 Given the unprecedented scale of global displacement and interest in a more participatory approach, the Global Compact on Refugees and the World Humanitarian Summit call for more effective, efficient, and locally-driven aid.
 Signatories to the Summit’s Grand Bargain pledged to increase the share of global humanitarian funding for local and national responders from 2% to 25% by 2020.
-Yet progress toward “localisation” is hampered in the relief sector by administrative and regulatory barriers, as well as the limited recognition and, at times, project design and monitoring capacity, of otherwise remarkable local NGOs.
+Yet progress toward localisation is hampered in the relief sector by administrative and regulatory barriers, as well as the limited recognition and, at times, project design and monitoring capacity, of otherwise remarkable local NGOs.
 As a result, far too few refugee-led organizations are being funded and supported to carry out relief work.

 Restricted access by international actors to IDPs in war-torn northern Syria has led to an increasing role of refugee-led NGOs in cross-border implementation, but primarily in the name of access and at great risk to staff safety.
 We believe that refugees merit a greater role in decision-making and implementation on all programs affecting their community, whether for IDPs or in host countries where access is less constricting.
 It is in this spirit of equity between displaced professionals and well-intentioned internationals that our locally-driven model was forged.